Master Greg Macy, Master Instructor

 Mr. Robinson began training at age ten at Mile High Karate in Thornton, Colorado.
 He earned a 2nd degree black belt and started teaching his own classes at age 15.
 He joined Ripple Effect as an instructor in November 2013, just after the school’s grand opening in Fort Collins.
 After 18 months of instruction, leadership and training, Mr. Robinson earned his 3rd degree black belt in 2015.

 In December of 2015, Mr. Robinson graduated from CSU with a Bachelor’s degree in Business Administration, with concentrations in Finance and Accounting.
-His extracurricular talents extend from illustration to backflips.
-He’s got some pretty nice dance moves, too.
-(Seriously.
-Check it out.)
+His extracurricular talents extend from illustration to backflips to balloon breaking.

 Cole Worth was initiated into the martial arts at the age of six, studying Taekwondo under Sensei Jean at Young Champions in Denver through the fifth grade, then at her own school, Five Star Martial Arts in Brighton.
 He also took Wushu instruction from the sensei’s son, adding new sets of moves to his arsenal.

 Mr. Worth earned his black belt in December 2009.
-He currently holds a 2nd-degree black belt from Ripple Effect Martial Arts and is progressively training toward his 3rd degree.
+He currently holds a 3rd-degree black belt from Ripple Effect Martial Arts and is progressively training toward his 4th degree.
 He honors the codes of discipline and a positive attitude, crucial tenets of martial arts training that he passes on, through instruction and by example, to all Ripple Effect students.

 (For a glimpse of an illustrated Mr. Worth and his style of teaching, check out Frances the Gold Belt.)